 Modena’s excellence in gastronomy is comparable only to its automotive excellence.
-The town is also famous as the birthplace of Ferrari and the home of Maserati.
+The town is also famous as Ferrari’s birthplace and Maserati’s home.
 Just beyond Modena’s center stands a monument to Enzo Ferrari, who lived nearby and opened the first Ferrari office in the 1930s.
-The Maserati factory, still in operation, is not far away, and on the outskirts of town, you can visit the Panini museum, where a high-end Parmesan cheese maker has a fabulous collection of Maserati cars.
-Another famous son of Modena is Pavarotti, the great opera tenor who recently passed away.
+The Maserati factory, still in operation, is not far away.
+On the outskirts of town, you can visit the Panini museum, where a high-end Parmesan cheesemaker has a fabulous collection of Maserati cars.
+Another famous son of Modena is Pavarotti, the great opera tenor.

 Sports cars are in evidence in Modena, but modern automobiles won’t be your focus as you stroll through the heart of the old city.
-Head first to the pulsating Piazza Grande, a busy plaza ringed with the Cathedral, the town hall, and the Ghirlandina Tower.
-Next, make a stop at the city’s cultural highlight, the Palazzo dei Musei, where several museums (many of them based upon the collections of the noble Este family) showcase Italian art and artifacts.
+Instead, headfirst to the pulsating Piazza Grande, a busy plaza ringed by the Cathedral, the town hall, and the Ghirlandina Tower.
+Next, stop at the city’s cultural highlight, the Palazzo dei Musei, where several museums (many of them based upon the collections of the noble Este family) showcase Italian art and artifacts.

 Settled in the Iron Age but later abandoned, Modena was founded by the Romans (who called it “Mutina”) in 183 BC.
-Sitting on the southern side of the Po Valley in what is now the heart of Italy’s northern Emilia-Romagna region, this was a fertile area with a good transportation network.
+Sitting on the southern side of the Po Valley in what is now the heart of Italy’s northern Emilia-Romagna region, this was a fertile area with an excellent transportation network.
 During the 14th century, the Este family came to power here and held control until 1598, when the city fell to the Pope.
-Modena was under Austrian rule from 1814 until 1860, when the territory became part of a unified Italy.
+Modena was under Austrian rule from 1814 until 1860 when the territory became part of a unified Italy.